GAVINBRUNTON

 YES, fire blackened bowls are food safe.

-There are no chemicals involved And all the loose material is brushed away before it is sealed with a Very hard wearing food safe oil.
+There are no chemicals involved and all the loose material is brushed away before it is sealed with a very hard wearing food safe oil.

-If you’ve wondered why I often Blacken the outside of a bowl and leave the inside natural, that is just to make a nice contrast.
+If you’ve wondered why I often blacken the outside of a bowl and leave the inside natural, that is just to make a nice contrast.

 What is ebonised wood?